cobbland/cobb.land/posts/blaugust.md

 I'm going to try to avoid posting too many meta posts about the event and the act of blogging—that would be too easy.
 Instead, I plan on using this as an opportunity to explore all of the different types of [IndieWeb posts](https://indieweb.org/posts).

-As for the community building aspect, I'm following the #blaugust and #blaugust2025 hashtags on the Fediverse (Mastodon or whatever) in the hopes of connecting with some cool, like-minded folks.
+As for the community building aspect, I'm following the #blaugust and #blaugust2025 hashtags on the Fediverse (Mastodon or whatever) in the hopes of connecting with some cool, like-minded folks and following their blogs.
+I can already hear my RSS reader groaning.

 We'll see how it goes!